NeuralTrust/docs.neuraltrust.ai/docs/trustgate/getting-started/overview.md

 ## What is Trust Gate?

-**TrustGate** functions as a specialized system akin to an API Gateway, but it’s purpose-built for managing Agents and LLM workloads.
+**TrustGate** functions as a specialized system akin to an API Gateway, but it's purpose-built for managing Agents and LLM workloads.
 While traditional API Gateways serve as intermediaries between clients and backend services, handling key operational tasks, AI Gateways take on these responsibilities with a focus on AI-specific needs:

 ### Key Features of an AI Gateway: